-Mistakes humans make with data – Mistake #3: USB sticks
+Mistakes humans make with data – mistake #3: USB flash drive

 The growth in remote working appears to have compounded these issues.
 According to recent research by Digital Guardian, there has been an increase of 123% in the volume of data downloaded to USB media by employees since the start of COVID-19.
 This suggests many of us have used these devices to take home large volumes of data.
 That means there are hundreds of terabytes of potentially sensitive, unencrypted corporate data floating around at any given time.